ZhengqiY/LeetCode_Solutions/Tree/README.md

 ## Summary
-- 80% tree problems can be solved using recusion
+- 80% tree problems can be solved using recursion
 - How to design a recursion
   - Clarify a terminating condition
   - Write expression for how to return the expected result